 Any information provided on this page should be considered a summary and general advice only.
 All information should be verified before purchase via the relevant Product Disclosure Statement (PDS).

 † Mozo may receive a payment from financial providers listed on the site.
 Customer reviews are in no way affected by any commercial relationships Mozo has with providers.

 Unlike many other insurance providers, UbiCar calculates your premium based on how you use your car.
-It does this via the UbiCar Tag and App, which work together to track your behaviour on the road.
+It does this via the UbiCar app which tracks your behaviour on the road.

 If your driving improves over time, your premium will be reduced.
 If, however, it worsens, you can expect your premium to go up.
 You can keep it low by making sure to always follow the rules of the road, or even by using your car less.

 Along with how you drive, there are a few other factors that go into calculating your premium, just as with traditional car insurance, such as your car’s value, its make and model, and where you keep it overnight.

 Since your premium is being continuously assessed and adjusted, there isn’t an annual policy.
 Your monthly policy is automatically renewed, and you can cancel any time.

 While your driving habits are automatically monitored when you sign up with UbiCar, you’ll need to actively choose the pay per kilometre option.